 Welcome to March…the month where college basketball takes center stage as the NCAA basketball championship tournament kicks off.
 During this month, basketball fans, college students, and general sports enthusiasts are all rooting for their favorite teams.
-And, don’t underestimate the significance of “March Madness”…it’s almost as popular as the Superbowl or World Series.
+And, don’t underestimate the significance of March Madness…it’s almost as popular as the Superbowl or World Series.
 Why not take advantage of all this energy and host a March Madness fundraising event?

-Of course, a school basketball team fundraiser makes a lot of sense during March Madness, as this really mirrors the mission of the basketball team.
+A school basketball team fundraiser makes a lot of sense during March Madness, as this really mirrors the mission of the basketball team.
 But your organization does not have to have basketball as part of its mission to take part in March Madness fundraising.
 The basketball theme just provides a creative platform and some fun ideas to include in your fundraising campaign.
 This could be the perfect time to introduce your organization and cause to a new audience or bring madness in March to high school fundraising.

-March Madness Bracket Tournament
+Plan a March Madness Bracket Tournament

-Now this fundraiser can really fly with any organization.
-And although some may wonder if this is “gambling”…it’s just a fun, interactive way to raise money for your cause! (and there are no rules against hosting a bracket tourney to benefit a charity).
-How the Bracket Tournament works…Basically, your organization asks employees, supporters, and community members to pay a set fee ($10) to submit a bracket denoting their “picks” (predicted winner) of each of the games.
-Whoever has the most “picks” right, wins!
+This easy fundraising idea can really fly with any organization.
+And although some may wonder if this is gambling..it’s just a fun, interactive way to raise money for your cause (and there are no rules against hosting a bracket tourney to benefit a charity).
+How does a bracket tournament work?
+Your organization asks employees, supporters, volunteers, and community members to pay a set fee (ie $10) to submit a bracket denoting their “picks” (predicted winner) of each of the March Madness games.
+Whoever has the most picks right, wins!
 Offer donated prizes for 1st, 2nd & 3rd place.
-These items will cost you nothing, and give people incentive to participate in the tournament.
+These items will cost your organization nothing, and give people incentive to participate in the tournament.

-Host a March Madness Fundraising Event
+Host a March Madness Viewing Event

-Chance to Win Prizes!
+Everyone Loves a Chance to Win Prizes

-Half-Time Fundraising Contests
+Add Half-Time Fundraising Contests